New Short Course on Digital Technology: Technical Issues, Ethical Challenges, and Societal Impacts

 Loric RIVIÈRE

-As Production Director at the ISIA Group, he is responsible for defining the technical stack and engineering methodologies.
+As Director of Production at the ISIA Group, he is responsible for defining the technical stack and engineering methods.

-He serves as the technical architect and ensures the quality of project
+He serves as a technical architect and ensures the

-reliability, and digital simplicity are incorporated into the solutions and web
+robustness, and digital simplicity are incorporated into the solutions

-A training session is planned for the current year:
+A training session is scheduled for this year:

 Are you interested in this training course?